MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-messages.md

 - The name and data type of each input parameter: A single parameter named `Target` that is an [Entity](xref:Microsoft.Xrm.Sdk.Entity).
 - The name and data type of each output parameter: A single parameter named `id` that is a [Guid](xref:System.Guid).

+This information stored in Dataverse.
+The [SdkMessage table/entity reference](../reference/entities/sdkmessage.md) contains information about all the messages.

-This information stored in Dataverse, but you will not need to use it because there is an easier way.
+Information about the input and output parameters is managed by Dataverse in private tables.
+You will not need to use it because there is an easier way.

 ## SDK Request and Response classes

 ## IOrganizationService methods